mitydigital/joomla-item-helper/README.md

 This plugin processes Custom Fields for easier access, and provides additional helper functions when working with Items (such as Articles and Users).

+## UPDATE NOVEMBER 2022

+Mity Digital no longer create websites using Joomla, and as such, no longer maintaining or updating this plugin.
+Feel free to fork it to your heart's content.

+Support is no longer available for this plugin.

 ## Installation

 Download the [latest release](https://github.com/mitydigital/joomla-item-helper/releases/latest/download/plg_content_mityitemhelper.zip),